MooseBoost/sinatra-fwitter-6-apis/README.md

   end
 ```

-We'll also help our user by adding a "+1" to the begninning of the phone number.
+We'll also help our user by adding a "+1" to the beginning of the phone number.

 ```ruby
   post '/tweet' do